-It’s World Book Day on the 5th of March so in celebration, we’re bringing you our favorite children’s books that encourage kindness!
+World Book Day is coming up, so in celebration, we’re bringing you our favourite children’s books that encourage kindness!

 1) Last Stop on Market Street by Matt De La Peña (ages 3-5)